top of page

 MENU

-Birgitta Festival is coming again!
+Birgitta Festival 2024

-The festival concludes with the "Pirita Mass" concert, featuring performances of Arthur Honegger's oratorio "Dance of Death" and Margo Kõlar's "Pirita Mass" amidst the historic monastery ruins, bringing together soloists, the Estonian National Symphony Orchestra, and a 200-member choir.
+The festival concluded with the "Pirita Mass" concert, featuring performances of Arthur Honegger's oratorio "Dance of Death" and Margo Kõlar's "Pirita Mass" amidst the historic monastery ruins, bringing together soloists, the Estonian National Symphony Orchestra, and a 200-member choir.

 Birgitta Festival